pouretrebelle/chareads.com/content/books/migrated/2014-02-10-bell-jar/index.md

 isbn13: 9780571226160

 summary: |
   Working in New York one hot summer, Esther Greenwood is on the brink of her future.
 Yet she is also on the edge of a darkness that makes her world increasingly unreal.
-In this vivid and unforgettable novel about the struggles of growing up, Esther's world shines through: the wide-eyed country girls, her crazed men-friends, hot dinner dances and nights in New York, and a slow slide into breakdown. --back cover
+In this vivid and unforgettable novel about the struggles of growing up, Esther's world shines through: the wide-eyed country girls, her crazed men-friends, hot dinner dances and nights in New York, and a slow slide into breakdown. —back cover

 rating5: 5
 rating7: 5